 Max bet simply means the maximum wager you can place with a single round while using bonus funds.
-Most common bet limit is £5.
+The most common bet limit is £5.

-If you ever make a mistake and play with a higher bet than you are allowed, immediately contact the customer support.
-If you are open about your mistake, they might let it slide.
+If you ever make a mistake and play with a higher bet than you are allowed, immediately contact customer support.
+If you are honest about your mistake, they might let it slide.

 This is a big one.
 When you get a bonus, its terms will have a list of games that you can't play and some games that aren't worth playing.
-Make sure you know them, because this is the most common reasons why people lose their bonuses.
+Make sure you know them because this is the most common reason why people lose their bonuses.

 When casinos talk about restricted games, they have a few categories.
 Some games fulfil your wagering requirement less than 100%, making them less desirable.
 Some on the other hand are simply forbidden and playing them with bonus funds is a breach of terms.

 Casinos have three mechanisms to restrict the games: